FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

 It can also be installed via the dedicated kube-state-metrics chart here:
 [Install kube-state-metrics](https://artifacthub.io/packages/helm/prometheus-community/kube-state-metrics)

-If KSM appears to be running fine, check for any network policies that might prevent Prometheus from scraping kube-state-metrics.
+If KSM appears to be running fine, check for any network policies that might prevent Prometheus from scraping `kube-state-metrics`.